040code/040code/_posts/2019-03-14-spring-boot-graphql.md

 }
 ```

-This is all we have to do to be able to handle the queries as specified in the schema.
-We can now start the the spring boot application and open http://locahost:8080/graphiql and query form some.
-We can now start the application and execute some queries, but since we have now way to add data, the result will always be empty.
+This is all, we have to do to be able to handle the queries as specified in the schema.
+We can now start the spring boot application and open http://locahost:8080/graphiql and query form some.
+Graphiql is a simple IDE to execute GraphQL queries.
+A much richer tool to play with your queries is [GraphQL Playground](https://github.com/prisma/graphql-playground).
+Actually no fun yet, we can only execute queries without getting any result.
+We simply have an empty system.

-Only being able to query is useless.
 We need a way to add notes to the system.
 In GraphQL you mutate data via a mutation.
 In the next step we add a mutation to the schema and update the code for executing the mutation.

 In the schema we add the mutation to the root and add a mutation to add a note to the `Mutation` type.
 Quite similar to defining the query above.
 For the input we define an input object for both Note and Person.